ldaptools/ldaptools/docs/en/tutorials/Modifying-LDAP-Objects.md

 just as if it had an actual setter defined.
 So to get the `firstName` attribute you can call `getFirstName()`.
 And to change it you simply call `setFirstName($firstName)`.

-However, be sure to check if the attribute exists in the returned object first by calling `hasAttribute($attributeName)` before trying to actually get its value.
+However, be sure to check if the attribute exists in the returned object first by calling `has($attributeName)` before trying to actually get its value.

 ## Automatic Property Access